-The Company's Affiliate investments in the year ended December 31, 2002, 2003 and 2004 totaled \$152,324, \$20,645 and \$508,781, respectively.
-In 2004 the Company completed investments in Genesis Fund Managers, LLP ("Genesis"), TimesSquare Capital Management, LLC ("TimesSquare"), AQR Capital Management, LLC ("AQR"), and certain other existing Affiliates, including Friess Associates, LLC ("Friess").
+The Company's Affiliate investments in the years ended December 31, 2003, 2004 and 2005 totaled \$20,645, \$508,781 and \$267,169, respectively.
 These investments were made pursuant to the Company's growth strategy designed to generate shareholder value by making investments in mid-sized investment management firms and other strategic transactions designed to expand the Company's participation in its three principal distribution channels.